La Maison Carré, declarado patrimonio mundial de la Humanidad, en Nîmes, frente al Carré d'Art

 The Maison Carrée is one of Nimes’ landmarks that perfectly encapsulates the essence of the city: a bridge between past and present.
 Surrounded by a square where modernity and tradition coexist, it’s an ideal spot to pause, reflect, and feel the Roman soul of this city.

-• Hours: Open daily, typically from 10:00 AM to 6:00 PM (hours may vary by season, so check before your visit).
+Opening hours: Open every day, usually from 10:00 to 18:00 (hours may vary depending on the season, so check before your visit)

-• Admission Fee: From €3, and free for children under 7.
+🎫 Entrance fee: From €3, free for children under 7

-• Visit Duration: Minimum 30 minutes.
-Recommended: 1 hour to fully enjoy the experience.
+Visit duration: Minimum 30 minutes Recommended: 1 hour to fully enjoy the visit.

 Who Was the Maison Carrée Dedicated To, and What Architectural Style Defines It?